System Design Space

 DNS server hierarchy

-The DNS namespace forms a tree: root, top-level domains, and then the zone for a specific domain.
-Authoritative servers answer for their zone, while recursive resolvers keep recent answers in cache.
+The namespace is a tree: root, top-level domains, then the zone for a specific domain.
+Authoritative servers hold the truth about their zone, recursive resolvers keep a fresh snapshot in cache.
+No single party knows the whole system, and that is the only reason it scales at all.

 DNS server hierarchy